caspii/casparwre.de/_posts/2022-09-23-webapp-python-deployment.md

 ## What about continuous integration / continuous deployment?

 I have no CI/CD pipeline.
-I do have a bunch of integration tests, but I run them manually.
-I will eventually get round to setting up some kind of automated testing, but so far there's been no need.
+I do have a bunch of end-to-end tests, but I run them locally.
+I will eventually get round to setting up some kind of continuous integration testing, but so far there's been no need.

-Just to be clear: when I run my integration tests, they happen on my laptop and use a test instance of the database.
-It's only when I do manual high-level testing on the idle staging server that the production database is used.
+Just to be clear: when I run my end-to-end tests, they happen on my laptop and use a local test instance of the database.
+It's only when I do manual high-level (or "smoke") testing on the idle staging server that the production database is used.

 ## What about the database?